A cholecystectomy (koh-luh-sis-TEK-tuh-me) is a surgical procedure to remove your gallbladder.

 The Texas Center for Bariatrics & Advanced Surgery is proud to offer the people of Plano, TX, a safer, more effective form of surgical care.
-The Da Vinci Xi® surgical system uses the latest laparoscopic and robotic surgery technology, allowing Dr. Cribbins to perform an ultra-minimally invasive laparoscopic cholecystectomy.
+The Da Vinci Xi® surgical system uses the latest robotic surgery technology, allowing Dr. Cribbins to perform an ultra-minimally invasive cholecystectomy.

 Thanks to the Da Vinci Xi surgical system, there is no need for open surgery.

-Performing a laparoscopic cholecystectomy means a lower chance of human error, smaller incisions, reduced risk of surgical infection, faster healing times, more comfortable post-op recovery, and less noticeable scarring when patients are fully healed.
+Performing a Da Vinci minimally invasive cholecystectomy means a lower chance of human error, smaller incisions, reduced risk of surgical infection, faster healing times, more comfortable post-op recovery, and less noticeable scarring when patients are fully healed.

 Make an Appointment for Screening Today Speak with an Experienced Surgeon

 Dr. Cribbins can remove gallstones or your gallbladder, eliminating your abdominal pain and improving your overall quality of life.
 See the difference that an experienced surgeon using the latest technology can make.
-If you live in the Plano, TX, area and would like more information about laparoscopic cholecystectomy, contact our practice online or call the Texas Center for Bariatrics & Advanced Surgery at:
+If you live in the Plano, TX, area and would like more information about a Da Vinci cholecystectomy, contact our practice online or call the Texas Center for Bariatrics & Advanced Surgery at:

 "Knowledgeable and caring" Listening to the People of Plano, TX

 Dr. Cribbins is the best!!
 He is so knowledgeable and caring and takes time to listen!!
 Not only did he remove my gallbladder 10 years ago, he also did my gastric sleeve surgery.
 Both surgeries were successful and done with little pain.
 Highly recommend Dr. Cribbins!!View On Google